Vamsi0155/RestAssured_Cucumber_ExtentReports/README.md

 2. For 2nd parameter, select choice parameter and set below details:
  - Name: Tags
  - Choices: Regression, Smoke, Sanity
  - Description: -- Choose the tags.
-By default Regression
+By default, Regression
 #### Build Section:
 1. For Root POM, give as "pom.xml"
 2. For Goals and Options, use the following command: